crmaykish/dispoozal/README.md

-# Dissipation
+# Dispoozal
+You are a hungry ooze with a job.

-A game about not overheating, made June 19-21, 2020 for the Aspect Manufacture 1-bit Weekend Game Jam.
+Made June 19-21, 2020 for the Aspect Manufacture 1-bit Weekend Game Jam.